SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 For example, just like skipping forward or back in YouTube by using the arrow keys, in Premiere Pro you can do the same.

+Feedback example: "Hey Sam, please scrub through the primary footage and see which take is my best take to use.
+Thanks!"

 ### 13. Aspect Ratio

 Aspect ratio relates how the width and height of your video relate to each other.
 Those dimensions are expressed through a ratio.